erikhinderer/couchbase/couchbase-migration-agent/README.md

 a live check against your real source and destination clusters, not a syntax check — a green badge means the app actually talked to that cluster successfully.

+*You will need an account on the source and destination servers with Backup Full Admin priveledges and the IP address / range of the Couchbase Migration Agent must be in each servers Allowed IP Addresses.

 ### 1. Source

 - **Migration name** — a free-text label used everywhere else in the app (dashboard, the